 One other important thing to note is that the Android tablet is limited to the GoPago application.
 You can’t use it for other functions such as browsing the internet or playing Angry Birds.

-If you’re interested in a full breakdown of GoPago features you can visit their website here.
+If you’re interested in a full breakdown of GoPago features you can visit Double Beam’s website.
 I’m going to give you a brief overview of the features that make GoPago unique from other point of sale systems.
 GoPago’s Mobile Storefront feature is definitely a unique service.
 GoPago is by no means the first company to offer an app that allows customers to make remote purchases at brick and mortar stores, but it has one of the more fully-developed systems out there because of its user community capabilities.
 When you initially setup your GoPago menu you can choose which options are available on your automatically created Mobile Storefront.
 You can include your entire menu or be more selective.
 You’ll also set your business location which links to the GoPago directory within the Mobile Storefront app.
 A customer with the GoPago app on their phone will be able to a view a listing of all GoPago restaurants within their current radius.
 Once they click on your restaurant they can access your menu (complete with full color photos, a “Specials” tab, and clearly marked prices), place an order, indicate whether the order is dine in or take out, and pay without pulling out their wallet using the credit card information that GoPago keeps securely stored within the app.
 GoPago users earn rewards by making purchases with GoPago businesses.

 Once an order is placed in the Mobile Storefront, it shows up on the GoPago live POS interface.
 You can toggle between in-house orders and mobile orders within the software.
 When a mobile customer arrives to pick up his order, you can confirm identity by requesting the customer show the digital receipt within the GoPago app.
 The digital receipt has a confirmation number that matches the number on the in-house printed receipt.
 GoPago recommends keeping mobile orders organized by always placing a printed copy of the receipt with the order in order to reduce confusion on to-go orders and keep everything running smoothly, especially during a lunch rush.
 Keep in mind that customers can use the GoPago Mobile Storefront app to rate and comment on your business, similar to Yelp.
 These comments can’t be deleted or edited, which is something to be aware of.